ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Multiple RMW implementations
 ----------------------------

-The current ROS 2 binary releases have built-in support for several RMW implementations out of the box (Fast RTPS, RTI Connext Pro, ADLINK OpenSplice and Eclipse CycloneDDS).
+The ROS 2 binary releases for currently active distros have built-in support for several RMW implementations out of the box (Fast RTPS, RTI Connext Pro, ADLINK OpenSplice and Eclipse Cyclone DDS).
 The default is Fast RTPS, which works without any additional installation steps, because we distribute it with our binary packages.
-CycloneDDS is also distributed with binary packages since Eloquent.
+Cyclone DDS is also distributed with binary packages since Eloquent.

-Others like OpenSplice or Connext can be enabled by installing additional packages, but without having to rebuild anything or replace any existing packages.
+Others like OpenSplice or Connext can be enabled by `installing additional packages <../Installation/DDS-Implementations>`, but without having to rebuild anything or replace any existing packages.

-Also, a ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
+A ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
 While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS/RTPS implementation has been installed properly and the relevant environment variables have been configured.
 For example, if the code for the `RMW package for RTI Connext <https://github.com/ros2/rmw_connext/tree/master/rmw_connext_cpp>`__ is in the workspace, it will be built if an installation of RTI's Connext Pro can also be found.

 For many cases you will find that nodes using different RMW implementations are able to communicate, however this is not true under all circumstances.
 A list of supported inter-vendor communication configurations is forthcoming.